-Future financial information must meet the minimum disclosure requirements as set out in ANNEXE H. Additional line items or notes must be included if they provide clarification or if their omission would make the future financial information misleading.
+Future financial information must meet the minimum disclosure requirements as set out in ANNEXE H and the accounting principles as set out in ANNEXE I. Additional line items or notes must be included if they provide clarification or if their omission would make the future financial information misleading.